bwsw/moebius/README.md

 Moebius is inspired by Tornado web-server, which is high performance REST and WebSocket server.
 Like Tornado, Moebius employs the approach with python generators to create light and single-threaded server.

-Name "Moebius" (Möbius) is choosen because of nature of programming handlers which are generators and could be run infinitely like "Möbius stripe".
+Name "Moebius" (Möbius) is choosen because of nature of handlers which are python generators and could be run infinitely like "Möbius stripe".

 ## 0mq as transport